whylabs/whylogs/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/python/black)
 [![License](http://img.shields.io/:license-Apache%202-blue.svg)](https://github.com/whylabs/whylogs-python/blob/mainline/LICENSE)

-WhyLogs is the first of its kind statistical logging library.
-Whether you are running an experimentation or production ML/AI pipeline, understanding the properties of data that flows through an application is critical for stable model behavior and great customer experience.
-With WhyLogs, data science and ML teams can effortlessly instrument ML/AI pipelines and applications.
-Resulting log files are used for monitoring, alerting, analytics and error analysis.
+Understanding the properties of data as it moves through applications is essential to keeping your ML/AI pipeline stable and improving your user experience, whether your pipeline is built for production or experimentation..
+WhyLogs is an open source statistical logging library that allows data science and ML teams to effortlessly profile ML/AI pipelines and applications, producing log files that can be used for monitoring, alerts, analytics, and error analysis.

-WhyLogs is an open source package that calculates approximate statistics for datasets of any size (from small to TB-size) in order to identify changes in the statistical properties of model's inputs or outputs.
-Approximate statistics allows the package to be deployed with minimal infrastructure requirements, and to work with an entire dataset as opposed to calculating actual statistics on a small sample of data which may miss outliers and other anomalies.
-These qualities make WhyLogs an excellent solution for instrumenting production ML/AI pipelines that operate on TB-scale data and with enterprise SLAs.
+WhyLogs calculates approximate statistics for datasets of any size up to TB-scale, making it easy for users to identify changes in the statistical properties of a model's inputs or outputs.
+Using approximate statistics allows the package to run on minimal infrastructure and monitor an entire dataset, rather than miss outliers and other anomalies by calculating more precise statistics on only a small data sample.
+These qualities make WhyLogs an excellent solution for profiling production ML/AI pipelines that operate on TB-scale data and with enterprise SLAs.

 # Key Features

-* **Data Insight** provides complex statistics across different stages of your ML/AI pipelines and applications.
+* **Data Insight:** WhyLogs provides complex statistics across different stages of your ML/AI pipelines and applications.

-* **Scalability** scales with your system, from local development mode to live production system in multi-node clusters.
-Suitable for batch and streaming architectures.
+* **Scalability:** WhyLogs scales with your system, from local development mode to live production systems in multi-node clusters, and works well with batch and streaming architectures.

-* **Lightweight** using sketching algorithms and summarization statistics, WhyLogs produces small mergeable lightweight outputs in a variety of formats.
+* **Lightweight:** WhyLogs produces small mergeable lightweight outputs in a variety of formats, using sketching algorithms and summarizing statistics.

-* **Unified data instrumentation** enable both data engineering pipelines and ML pipelines to share a common framework for tracking data quality and drifts.
-WhyLogs library supports multiple languages and many integrations.
+* **Unified data instrumentation:** To enable data engineering pipelines and ML pipelines to share a common framework for tracking data quality and drifts, the WhyLogs library supports multiple languages and integrations.

-* **Observability** on top of supporting traditional monitoring approaches, WhyLogs data can support advanced ML-focused data quality and data drift detection, analytics and error analysis.
+* **Observability:** In addition to supporting traditional monitoring approaches, WhyLogs data can support advanced ML-focused analytics, error analysis, and data quality and data drift detection.

 # Examples
+(Insert Content Here)

 # Installation